-You will be given the time you need to support Young People Looked After and Care Leavers to achieve – where we are known for our high standards.
+You will be given the time you need to support Children Looked After to achieve – where we are known for our high standards.

-You will be able to manage an allocated caseload of Young People Looked After and Care Leavers, in relation to supporting their educational journey through Post 16 and to prepare them for transition to further training, employment or university.
+You will be able to manage an allocated caseload of Children Looked After, in relation to supporting their educational journey through Early Years and Primary School, to prepare them for transition to the Secondary Phase.

 Along the way, you will have the support and training you need to thrive.

 We do what we think should be done, not just what needs to be done.